Professional Triathletes Organisation: PTO World Rankings

 The PTO World Ranking System awards points based on athlete finishing times at eligible professional races.
-To be eligible, races must be longer than Olympic distance (1.5km swim, 40km bike and 10km run) and have a professional prize purse of at least $10,000.
+To be eligible, races must be longer than Olympic distance (1.5 km swim, 40 km bike and 10 km run) and have a professional prize purse of at least $10,000.

-The points are calculated based on proprietary analysis of historical data developed by and exclusively licensed from TriRating.com, taking into account the course and race conditions.
-Before a race, an event is given an Estimated Ideal Time (EIT), the time in which the world #1 triathlete would be predicted to finish.
-Following the event, course conditions are analysed resulting in a final Adjusted Ideal Time (AIT).
-If an athlete has equals the AIT, they earn 100 points.
-If they go faster or slower than the AIT, they earn – or are deducted – one point per 0.15% by which their time differs from the AIT.
-Each athlete's PTO World Rankings score is based on the average of their top-three results.
+Until 2023, the points were calculated based on proprietary analysis of historical data developed by and exclusively licensed from TriRating.com, taking into account the course and race conditions.
+Before a race, an event was given an Estimated Ideal Time (EIT), the time in which the world #1 triathlete would be predicted to finish.
+Following the event, course conditions were analysed resulting in a final Adjusted Ideal Time (AIT).
+If an athlete equaled the AIT, they would earn 100 points.
+If they went faster or slower than the AIT, they would earn – or were deducted – one point per 0.15% by which their time differed from the AIT.
+Each athlete's PTO World Rankings score was based on the average of their top-three results.

+After consultation with the PTO Athlete Board, the PTO World Ranking System was overhauled for 2023.
+The new system did away with the theoretical best times used by the older system and instead focused on three factors to calculate athletes' scores: race position score; strength of field score; and race time score.
+Races receive a tier (Diamond, Platinum, Gold, Silver, Bronze) based on the prize money on offer to professional athletes.
+This could be the one-off prize money for that particular race, or in the case of money spread across a series, such as the T100 Triathlon World Tour, Challenge Family Bonus or Ironman Pro Series, the total prize pot divided by the number of races.

+Race Position Score makes up 40% of the overall athlete score.
+It sets base points and a percentage drop-off for each race tier, the athlete is then awarded points based on their finishing position.
+Strength Of Field (SOF) score makes up 30% of the overall athlete score.
+This is calculated as the average PTO World Rankings score of the top 5 athletes who start the race.
+Race Time Score makes up the final 30% of the overall athlete score.
+The most complex area of the system, Race Time Score takes the average of Tier Base Points and SOF Score to create a baseline score.
+A Baseline Time is calculated as the average finishing time of athletes based on the number of race finishers.
+6 points are added or deducted from the athlete's score for every 1% that they’re faster or slower than the Baseline Time.
+The overall athlete's score is calculated as 40% of an athlete’s Race Position Score, 30% of the SOF Score and 30% of an athlete’s Race Time Score.

 The current rankings can be viewed at the PTO stats website, which was launched in May 2021.